 On September 29, 2020, The Dyslexia Resource hosted a free webinar with Josh Clark, Head of School and Ellen Hill, Director of Community Engagement for educators and teachers to learn about dyslexia, its prevalence, brain research behind it and how you can identify the struggle and use strategies to help the students with whom you are working.

-On June 29, 2020, Executive Director and Head of School Josh Clark will be moderating the International Dyslexia Association's latest webinar.
+On June 29, 2020, Executive Director and Head of School Josh Clark moderated the International Dyslexia Association's latest webinar.
 This webinar is for teachers and parents looking for guidance on how to best help our children during this unprecedented, unpredictable, challenging time.